 This user will need to be logged in for the service to be running.
-The user does not need to have administrator privileges.

-- If Service Launcher is not running, in the GNOME top menu, select Applications > Harmony 20 [Edition] > \$\frac{\sqrt{1}}{\sqrt{2}}\$ Service Launcher. - If Service Launcher is already running, click on its icon st in the system tray.
+The user does not need to have administrator privileges. - 2.
+Do one of the following: - If Service Launcher is not running, in the GNOME top menu, select Applications > Harmony 22 [Edition] > 51 Service Launcher. - If Service Launcher is already running, click on its icon 👫 in the system tray.